icub3d/tcprelay/README.md

 * Get the client address that clients can use to connect.
 * Start reading messages from the relay server and handle them.
 * Send messages to the relay server to tell it what to do or what to send to clients.

+Non-Go servers can still make use of the relay server.
+Those servers just need to be able to consume and create JSON messages for and from the relay.
+The messages should be patterned after the relay.Message structure in the documentation linked above.